 Argentina: Create Tools to Collect, Analyze and Visualize Data for Investigative Stories

-At La Nación, one of Argentina’s leading daily newspapers, Knight International Journalism Fellow Sandra Crucianelli is creating the first team of investigative journalists who can track tax revenues earmarked for the country’s crumbling public services.
-She is creating a team of data journalists who can extract and analyze information for investigative stories.
+At La Nación, one of Argentina’s leading daily newspapers, Knight International Journalism Fellow Sandra Crucianelli created the first team of investigative journalists who can track tax revenues earmarked for the country’s crumbling public services.
+She created a team of data journalists who can extract and analyze information for investigative stories.
 And as part of this effort, she helped La Nación launch Argentina’s first data blog, where journalists post data-driven stories and invite the public to respond and engage.

-To expand training of data journalism to the provinces, Crucianelli is working with FOPEA, the national journalists association.
+To expand training of data journalism to the provinces, Crucianelli worked with FOPEA, the national journalists association.
 FOPEA has offered its facilities for workshops and its website for online training targeting rural media.

-Crucianelli also is helping the local chapter of Hacks/Hackers create new applications for collecting and visualizing data.
-Among the planned projects: Mapa76, which will help journalists extract names from documents from the country’s “dirty war,” tracking perpetrators and victims of human rights abuses across hundreds of cases in ways never before possible.
+Crucianelli also helped the local chapter of Hacks/Hackers create new applications for collecting and visualizing data.
+Among the planned projects: Mapa76, which helps journalists extract names from documents from the country’s “dirty war,” tracking perpetrators and victims of human rights abuses across hundreds of cases in ways never before possible.